Ridhsuki/flutter_lesson/README.md

 # 🚀 Flutter Task Repository

-This repository contains various Flutter tasks assigned as part of my learning journey.
-Each task is organized into separate project folders, and the results of each task are documented with screenshots.
+This repository contains Flutter tasks given by [Mr. Faiz](https://github.com/abdillahfaiz) as my mentor in TRPL D class.
+Each task is organized into a separate project folder, and the results of each task are documented with screenshots.

 ## 📂 Folder Structure
 ```
+├── tugas_flutter_1 /    # Flutter project tasks
+├── tugas_flutter_2 /    # Flutter project tasks
-├── Tugas_Slicing/       # First Flutter project
+├── tugas_flutter_3 /    # Flutter project tasks
-├── result/              # Folder containing screenshots of task results
+├── Result/              # Folder containing screenshots of task results
-│   ├── outputTugasSlicing.png
+│   ├── screenshoot...
 ├── README.md            # Documentation
 ```